kaizenn-me/Waifu-Generator/readme.md

 - Use the sun or moon button to toggle between light and dark modes!
 The colors will change to create a cozy atmosphere when you switch to dark mode.

 ### Add Some Fun Effects
 - In pink mode, enjoy delightful backgrounds like clouds or twinkling stars!
-It’s like a little slice of heaven! 🌌
+It’s like a little slice of heaven! 🌌 (Umm...
+Still Not works Soryy)

 ## 📝 Licensing